TOOLS

 Credentials/Documentation

-Standard application forms as furnished by the U.S. Department of Health and Human Services (HHS) must be used for this program.
-Environmental impact information is not required for this program.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+Pre-application assistance may be available.
+Applicants may refer to the Funding Opportunity Announcement on www.Grants.gov for further information.

 Application Procedure